Oscorp: Marvel's Spider-Man game series

 Oscorp Industries appears in the Marvel's Spider-Man series developed by Insomniac Games.
 This version of the company was co-founded by Norman Osborn and Otto Octavius, and its name derives from "the Os", Norman and Otto's college nickname.
 However, Otto eventually left the company due to Norman's corruption and the dangerous and unethical experiments Oscorp conducted.
-Thanks to Norman's position as mayor of New York, Oscorp technology has been implemented into many of the city's public services, Research stations were also set up throughout the city by Norman's son Harry Osborn to carry out his late mother and Norman's deceased wife Emily's wishes of eradicating pollution and cleaning the environment and are part of a side-quest in the game.
+Thanks to Norman's position as mayor of New York, Oscorp technology has been implemented into many of the city's public services.
+Research stations were also set up throughout the city by Norman's son Harry Osborn to carry out his late mother Emily's wishes of eradicating pollution and cleaning the environment and are part of a side-quest in the first game.